ivanyordanovgt/brawl-stars-bot/Models.md

 <img src="images/models/shelly/2.PNG">
 <img src="images/models/shelly/3.PNG">
 <img src="images/models/shelly/4.png"><br>
-Each brawler has around 40 angles from which you can see them + extra angles when shooting + extra angles while mooving and shooting.
+Each brawler has around 40 angles from which you can see them, plus extra angles when shooting, and extra angles while moving and shooting.
 This quickly stacks up.

 **How did I manage to get all the assets:**<br>
 There are no assets for this online so I had to the following:
-1. Code an script which goes into a game and makes screenshots of each angle of the brawler
+1. Code a script which goes into a game and makes screenshots of each angle of the brawler.
 2. Train a model to crop out the brawler from the image
 3. Train a model to segment the brawler out of the image
-4. Get other in-game assets - ***Will skip this*** as it's just me manually going over every single map and becoming photoshop dev
+4. Get other in-game assets - ***Will skip this*** as it's just me manually going over every single map and becoming a Photoshop dev
 4. Build a dataset generator with the assets

 Let's begin explaining each one!